Mackenzie Davis (rugby union): Career

 She played for Australia in sevens rugby at the 2023 Commonwealth Youth Games and scored five tries in the tournament as Australia won the gold medal following a 50-point victory over Canada in the final.

 She played touch rugby for Australia at the Mixed Open World Cup in 2024 and played for NSW Waratahs Women's Sevens in the Next Gen Sevens.

 In December 2024, she was called up for Australia for the 2024 South Africa Sevens in Cape Town, part of the 2024-25 SVNS series.
 She was a member of the winning team that won the 2025 Australia Sevens in January 2025.

 Her efforts included scoring a try in a victory against Japan 7s and playing in the final as Australia 7s beat New Zealand 7s to win the tournament.
 She featured at the Hong Kong Sevens in March 2025, her efforts including setting up debutant Amahli Hala for a try against Spain in the opening match, and a try in the final as Australia finished runners-up to New Zealand.
-She continued with the Australia sevens team for the 2025-26 season.
+She continued with the Australia sevens team for the 2025-26 SVNS season, her performances including a try in the final of the 2026 Canada Sevens.